dendory/connix/README.md

 * `credential: <credential id>` Credentials to use for login (requires username/password, for Active Directory use DOMAIN\\userid).
 Optional.
 * `basedn: <base dn>` The base dn to use for the query.
 Example: CN=Computers,DC=mydomain,DC=com
 * `filter: <query filter>` The types of objects to return.
 Example: (&(objectCategory=computer))
+* `index: <index attribute>` Unique attribute defining each entry.
+Optional, defaults to 'dn'.
-* `attributes: [ { attribute: <attribute> } ]` Object attributes to retrieve.
+* `attributes: [ { attribute: <attribute> } ]` Additional object attributes to retrieve.
 Note that multi-value attributes are not supported, only the first entry will be pulled in those cases.
 * `table: <table name>` The name of the table where to store data.
 If it doesn't exist then it will be created on the fly.
 This parameter is optional, and a random unique name will be selected if not specified.
 * `mode: [clear|add|merge]` The mode to use for data when added to an existing table.
 The module will either **clear** the existing data before insertion, **add** all data to the existing rows, or **merge** rows based on the table's primary key.
 You should pre-create the table with *inittable* and set a primary key to use *merge*.